ianphil/ContainerCamp/README.md

 # Container Camp #

-The official un-official Container Camp by Microsoft.
-This is used to build out containerized applications on Azure and Windows.
+The official un-official container camp used to build out containerized applications on Azure.

 > We assume you have an Azure Subscription...